-TOEFL iBT Form Creator software
+TOEFL iBT Form Creator Software

-Software that creates a standalone application which administers TOEFL iBT test items/sections/forms as specified by the researcher — up to two complete forms.
+The TOEFL iBT Form Creator Software will be made available to principal investigators funded by the TOEFL COE research program.
+This software creates a stand-alone application which administers TOEFL iBT test items/sections/forms as specified by the researcher — up to 2 complete forms.
 The forms can be customized in a variety of ways (e.g., omitting items/sections, inserting pauses, changing timing) and can be administered on a local PC.
-For each test taker, the form produces as output a scoring file as well as speaking samples (in .wav format) and/or writing samples (in .txt format) when appropriate.
+For each test taker, the form produces an output of a scoring file, as well as speaking samples (in .wav format) and/or writing samples (in .txt format) when appropriate.